Catalog Quick Links

 Restrictions: CSD graduate students and CSD five-year seniors

-Prerequisites: COSD 503 and COSD 512 and permission of Program Director.
+Prerequisites: COSD 503 and COSD 512 and permission of Program Director

 COSD 518 Research Design in Communication Disorders

 This course explores the relationships among research, theory, and practice.
 Critique of published research focuses students on literature review and purpose methods and findings of studies with applicability of research to clinical situations.
-Treatment and outcome variables, sampling, measurement theory, qualitative and quantitative analyses, and the use of computers in data analysis are emphasized.
+Treatment and outcome variables, sampling, measurement theory, qualitative and quantitative analyses, and the use of technology in data analysis are emphasized.

 Number of Credits: 3